plone-ve/training/advanced-python/routing.rst

             start_response('404 Not Found', headers)
             return [b"Not found"]

 This would be very un-pythonic and cumbersome to extend.
-Essentianly, this problem is solved by all web framework with some kind of a routing middleware.
+Essentially, this problem is solved by all web framework with some kind of a routing middleware.
 But before we examine how it is done by some of the most famous WSGI frameworks, we implement a primitive routing middleware on our own.